 Either they could sit on the chat, or endless e-mail exchanges, or the worse of them all, a 4-hour long phone call to manually test every aspect of the client’s problem.

-Or they could link them to a video that guides them through the process in under 5 minutes, a video that is already uploaded, stored in the cloud with a ready-to-share link!
+Or they could link them to a video that guides them through the process in under 5 minutes, a video that is uploaded, stored in the cloud with a ready-to-share link!

 Retain Customers with Optimized Customer Service

 You probably have a knowledge base help center for your product.